Skip to Main Content

 Online MPH with a Concentration in Global Disaster Management, Humanitarian Relief & Homeland Security

-The Online MPH with a Concentration in Global Disaster Management, Humanitarian Relief and Homeland Security (GHH) plays an important role in global health.
-The heterogeneity of this field covers a wide range of events resulting in public health emergencies, such as natural hazards, bioterrorism, civil disorder, nuclear and biological threats among many others.
+The Online MPH with a Concentration in Global Disaster Management, Humanitarian Relief and Homeland Security (GHH) is pivotal to global health.
+This concentrations provides students with the opportunity to explore public health emergencies, from natural hazards to bioterrorism, civil disorder, nuclear and biological threats, and other emerging threats.

 With increasing frequency and intensity of complex humanitarian emergencies, armed conflicts, infrastructural failures and human displacement, the need for formal training and education has increased.
-Local and international organizations, governments and United Nation agencies need highly trained professionals to manage and direct programs aimed at disaster risk reduction and public health emergencies.
-Developing a cadre of high-quality professionals trained in mitigating and preparing for such global public health threats.
+Local, governmental, and international organizations and agencies need highly trained professionals to manage and direct programs aimed at disaster risk reduction and public health emergencies.
+This concentration aims to develop a cadre of high-quality professionals trained in mitigating and preparing for such global public health threats.

 This concentration builds on the existing framework of the College of Public Health’s core courses, experiential learning, and scholarly project.
-Combining this framework with disaster management, humanitarian relief and homeland security courses enables graduates to 1) analyze cross-cutting issues related to social justice and human rights principles 2) appraise the role of the local, state, federal government, and military in the disaster management cycle, and 3) plan, implement, and evaluate public health programs in a national or international humanitarian setting.
+Combining this framework with disaster management, humanitarian relief and homeland security courses enables graduates to 1) analyze cross-cutting public health issues 2) appraise the role of the local, state, federal government, and military in the disaster management cycle, and 3) plan, implement, and evaluate public health programs in a national or international humanitarian setting.

-The Concentration requires 42 credit hours; For further questions, please reach out to Amber Mehmood, GHH Program Director, or Cyrus Stewart, GHH Program Advisor.
+The Concentration requires 42 credit hours; For further questions, please reach out to Amber Mehmood, GHH Program Director.

 There are unique benefits to both studying online and studying on campus.
 Whether you want more flexibility or value in-person learning, it’s important to choose the right option for you.
 Explore the differences between our Online and Classroom-Based MPH programs.